psf/pyperf/doc/cli.rst

 ``0.95``.

 If the benchmark suites contain more than one benchmark, the `geometric mean
-<https://en.wikipedia.org/wiki/Geometric_mean>`_ of benchmark results compared
+<https://en.wikipedia.org/wiki/Geometric_mean>`_ of benchmark results mean
-to the reference suite is computed.
-It is a convenient index to summarize benchmark suite results compared to the reference suite.
+normalized to the reference results mean is computed.
+It is a convenient index to summarize benchmark suite results normalized to the reference suite.
 See `How not to lie with statistics: the correct way to summarize benchmark results
 <https://www.cse.unsw.edu.au/~cs9242/11/papers/Fleming_Wallace_86.pdf>`_ paper
 by Philip J. Fleming and John J. Wallace (ACM, 1986).

-If the geometric mean is greater than 1.0, its benchmark suite is faster than the reference.
-If it is less than 1.0, its benchmark suite is slower than the refrence.
+If the geometric mean is less than 1.0, its benchmark suite is faster than the reference.
+If it is greater than 1.0, its benchmark suite is slower than the refrence.

 Example 1 comparing Python 3.8 to Python 3.6::